eclipse-hono/hono/site/documentation/content/admin-guide/pubsub-config.md

 Support for Google Pub/Sub based messaging infrastructure is considered **experimental** and may change without further notice.
 {{% /notice %}}

-## Publisher Configuration
+## Publisher and Subscriber Configuration

-The `org.eclipse.hono.client.pubsub.CachingPubSubPublisherFactory` factory can be used to create Pub/Sub publishers for Hono's
-Pub/Sub based APIs.
+The `org.eclipse.hono.client.pubsub.publisher.CachingPubSubPublisherFactory` factory can be used to create Pub/Sub publishers for Hono's Pub/Sub based APIs.
+The `org.eclipse.hono.client.pubsub.subscriber.CachingPubSubSubscriberFactory` factory can be used to create Pub/Sub subscribers for Hono's Pub/Sub based APIs.

-Please refer to the [Quarkus Google Cloud Services extension](https://quarkiverse.github.io/quarkiverse-docs/quarkus-google-cloud-services/main/index.html) documentation for details regarding configuration of the PubSub client.
+Please refer to the [Quarkus Google Cloud Services extension](https://quarkiverse.github.io/quarkiverse-docs/quarkus-google-cloud-services/main/index.html) documentation for details regarding configuration of the Pub/Sub client.

 ## Configuring Tenants to use Pub/Sub based Messaging